Civil-Data/Bomb-IT/README.md

 ## How to run the unit tests
 1. Open the project from Unity Hub
 2. When the project is open go to **Window > General > Test Runner**.
 This will open the Test Runner window in which we run all our test in.
 3. Click on Run all.
+4. You might be prompted with a popup window asking you to switch to **debug mode**.
+If so click "Switch to debug mode".
-Now the test results should be visable and you can see which passed or failed.
+5. Now the test results should be visable and you can see which tests have either passed or failed.
-For further statistics open up **Bomb-IT/Bomb-IT/CodeCoverage/Report/index.html**
+For further statistics open up the **index.html** file in the directory where the report was generated.
 ![image](https://user-images.githubusercontent.com/58775643/215228810-9a908dad-c943-49ed-a111-cde218d6526c.png)

-(4. If the above points dont work.
+(6. If the above points dont work.
 Try to do the steps in **Compiling and Running**)

 ## How to run a linter in our project
 1. Open a terminal